 So, these were the 5 primary applications of queues explained in detail.
 Refer to this article if you want to learn more about queue data structure.

-Also, if you’re a beginner and you want to learn the concept of data structures and algorithms from scratch, this article is a good place to start.
+If you’re a beginner and you want to learn the concept of data structures and algorithms from scratch, this article is a good place to start.
+You can also check out data analytics programs if you’re serious about making it your career.
+We at Masai offer a comprehensive program which is one of the top data analytics courses in India.

 We at Masai have always kept a primary focus on training students in DSA in our part-time and full-time courses in full-stack web development.
 Students get to solve daily DSA problems and interview questions throughout the 30-week course.